openwisp/docker-openwisp/docs/ENV.md

 ### `USE_OPENWISP_CELERY_TASK_ROUTES_DEFAULTS`

-- **Explaination:** Whether the default celery task routes should be by celery.
+- **Explaination:** Whether the default celery task routes should be used by celery.
 Turn this off if you're defining custom task routing rules.
 - **Valid Values:** True | False
 - **Default:** True